 Many homeschoolers or teachers who try to print digitally through Adobe Acrobat will occasionally encounter the phenomena of black boxes, white boxes, a funny frame around the page, squiggly lines, lowered print quality, and more.

 We want to assure you, this IS NOT a problem with our files.
-If you pull up the file on any device you own, you should see there are no issues in the digital download or PDF as you can see it on your device.
+If you pull up the file on any device you own, you should see there are no issues in the digital download or PDF as you can see it on your device (SEE POINT 2, AS WELL).
 Hundreds of customers print without issue, and we also print ourselves to ship to customers without issue.

 - First, on your main Adobe Reader screen, click the “help” tab, and then “check for updates“.
 If Adobe needs updating, then update it and try printing again.
 If it says “No updates available,” then proceed to step 2.